10. Competitive Benchmark

 - IronClaw documents a security-first execution model with capability permissions, isolation layers, and protected secret handling.

-- IronClaw documents both TUI and dashboard-style operator surfaces with logs, jobs, routines, and extensions.
+- IronClaw documents both TUI and dashboard-style operator surfaces with logs, jobs, routines, skills, channels, and extensions.

 - IronClaw documents broader composition through MCP, WASM tools/channels, hooks, and routines; Seraph now has first-class reusable workflows but remains behind on breadth and operator control.